Arizona, Texas announce plans to send National Guard members to border

 PENTAGON ESTABLISHES 24/7 OPERATION AFTER TRUMP ORDERS MILITARY TO MEXICO BORDER

-Department of Homeland Security Secretary Kirstjen Nielsen previously said that the president ordered the deployment because "we are at a crisis point" with illegal immigration.
+DHS Secretary Nielsen previously said that the president ordered the deployment because "we are at a crisis point" with illegal immigration.

 "We'd like to stop it before the numbers get even bigger," she said.